 Or, download from our site here:

-NSMA's Appeal Brief document can be opened below:
+NSMA's Appeal Brief document:

 Naperville Smart Meter Awareness has filed a lawsuit in United States District Court.

 The lower federal court denied NSMA its day in court and ruled against our case without even allowing for normal discovery and depositions.
 As a result, we have filed an appeal with the 7th Circuit Court.

 More information about the case is coming or you can look it up.